-Born in 1942 in the Rio Grande Valley of south Texas to sixth-generation mexicanos, this self-described “Chicana, tejana, working-class, dyke-feminist poet, writer-theorist” was punished in grade school for her inability to speak English “properly” yet is now recognized as a leading cultural theorist and a highly innovative writer (See Language).
+Born in 1942 in the Rio Grande Valley of south Texas to sixth-generation Mexicanos, this self-described “Chicana, Tejana, working-class, dyke-feminist poet, writer-theorist” was punished in grade school for her inability to speak English “properly,” yet is now recognized as a leading cultural theorist and a highly innovative writer (see Language).
 Her work, which is often cited by scholars in a wide variety of fields, has challenged and expanded previous views on cultural studies, ethnic identities, feminism, composition, queer theory, and U.S. American literature.
 As one of the first openly lesbian Chicana writers, Anzaldúa has played a major role in redefining lesbian and Chicano/a identities.
-And co-editor of This Bridge Called My Back: Writings by Radical Women of Color (a ground-breaking collection of essays and poems widely recognized as the premiere multicultural feminist text), she played an equally vital role in developing an inclusionary feminist movement.
+And as co-editor of This Bridge Called My Back: Writings by Radical Women of Color, a ground-breaking collection of essays and poems widely recognized as the premiere multicultural feminist text, she played an equally vital role in developing an inclusionary feminist movement.
 Gloria Anzaldúa passed away in 2004.

 Anzaldúa’s published works include This Bridge Called My Back; Borderlands/LaFrontera: The New Mestiza (1987), a hybrid collection of prose, poetry, memoir, history, social protest, and revisionist myth; Making Face, Making Soul/Haciendo Caras: Creative and Critical Perspectives by Women of Color (1990), a collection used in many university classrooms throughout the country; and two children’s bilingual books – Friends from the Other Side/Amigos del otro lado and Prietita and the Ghost Woman/ Prietitay la Llorona.
-Her projects have included Interviews/Entrevistas, a collection of interviews; a collection of short stories; a novel-in-stories; a writing manual; a book of daily meditations; a young-adult novel; and an edited collection entitled This Bridge Called My Back, Twenty Years Later.
-Anzaldúa has won numerous awards, including the Before Columbus Foundation American Book Award, the Lamda Lesbian Small Book Press Award, an NEA Fiction Award, and the Sappho Award of Distinction.
-(See also Gender and Nation, Third World and Third World Women)
+Her projects have included Interviews/Entrevistas, a collection of interviews; a collection of short stories; a novel-in-stories; a writing manual; a book of daily meditations; a young-adult novel; and and the edited collection This Bridge Called My Back, Twenty Years Later.
+Anzaldúa has won numerous awards, including the Before Columbus Foundation American Book Award, the Lamda Lesbian Small Book Press Award, an NEA Fiction Award, and the Sappho Award of Distinction (see also Gender and Nation, Third World and Third World Women).

 Brief Analysis of Writings

-Although the work defies easy classification it can perhaps be described as cultural autobiography.
+Although Borderlands/La Frontera defies easy classification, it can perhaps be described as cultural autobiography.
 In this hybrid collection of poetry and prose, Anzaldúa transgresses conventional literary genres and blends personal experience with history and social protest with poetry and myth to construct self-affirmative individual and collective identities.
 Even her linguistic style, or “code switching,” – her transitions from standard to working-class English to Chicano Spanish to Tex-Mex to Nahuatl-Aztec – furthers this attempt to integrate personal and communal self-definition.
-Interweaving accounts of the racism, sexism, and classism she experienced growing up in south Texas with historical and mythic analyses of the successive Aztec and Spanish conquests of indigenous gynecentric Indian tribes, Anzaldúa simultaneously reclaims her political, cultural, and spiritual Mexican/Nahuatl roots and constructs a mestizaje identity, a new concept of personhood that synergystically combines apparently contradictory Euro-American and indigenous traditions.
-(See Mimicry, Ambivalence, Hybridity, Hybridity and Postcolonial Music)
+Interweaving accounts of the racism, sexism, and classism she experienced growing up in south Texas with historical and mythic analyses of the successive Aztec and Spanish conquests of indigenous gynecentric Indian tribes, Anzaldúa simultaneously reclaims her political, cultural, and spiritual Mexican/Nahuatl roots and constructs a mestizaje identity, a new concept of personhood that synergystically combines apparently contradictory Euro-American and indigenous traditions (see Mimicry, Ambivalence, Hybridity, Hybridity and Postcolonial Music).

 Works by Anzaldúa